-Writing a great model U.N. position paper is something that may initially seem extremely difficult for students who participate in model U.N. at their school.
+Writing a great model U.N. position paper is something that may initially seem difficult for students who take part in model U.N. at their school.
 However, with a few things in mind, students can write great policy papers that could earn them serious accolades in their model U.N. simulation.
 Here, we will outline seven tips for writing a successful position paper in your model U.N.

 Tip Two: While this may seem obvious, make sure you do your research.
 Research your given topic heavily and really hammer home the idea that you have a great grasp of the issue.
 Research should include research on your country, its history, how it affects your country, and every other angle of the topic.
 Research should be backed up with quotes from political leaders in your country, appeals to authority help back up your understanding of the topic.
 A well-researched paper will show to the secretariat of your model U.N. that you know what you are talking about and have put in the work to make your position paper the best that you possibly can.

 Tip Five: Stick to about a page to a page and a half.
-Again, while your research is an important aspect of your paper, you do not need to cram all the information you have found in to this one paper.
+Again, while your research is an important aspect of your paper, you need not cram all the information you have found into this one paper.
 Keep all your thoughts succinct without going on any tangents or adding in any unnecessary information.
 If your position paper looks like a novel after you initially write it, consider some editing to parse it down to the true essentials.
 This will make your paper much easier to read, and without bogging down your paper with unneeded platitudes, will vastly increase the overall effectiveness.

 Model U.N. position papers may seem difficult to write at first, but given some research, and following tips listed here, many delegates will find the task becomes significantly less daunting.